Start Here

 Indoor container success depends on drainage, spacing and realistic seasonal expectations.

-• Stage 1: two to three core containers + basic tools.
+• Stage 1: two to three core containers, compost, labels and a small watering can.

-• Stage 2: one additional crop cluster after routine stabilises.
+• Stage 2: one extra crop group after your first routine feels stable.

-• Stage 3: optional upgrades (self-watering, supports, specialist media) only where justified.
+• Stage 3: optional upgrades such as self-watering pots, supports or specialist compost only where they solve a real issue.

 Budget support: Cheap Ways to Start Gardening as a Renter.